scummvm/scummvm/backends/platform/atari/readme.txt

 - C2P could support 4- and 6-bit depth

+- increase file buffer size with setvbuf or by using Common::wrapBufferedWriteStream and disabling stdio buffering

 Closing words
 -------------

-I have opened a pull request with all of my code (https://github.com/scummvm/scummvm/pull/4687) so who knows, maybe ScummVM 2.8.0 for Atari will be already present on the official website. :-)
+This backend is part of ScummVM 2.8.0 onwards.
+Let's see whether we can make it to the official website. :-)

 MiKRO / Mystic Bytes, XX.XX.2023
 Kosice / Slovakia